Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

    <div float="right" class="img"><img src="./resources/boot3.png" /></div>

-   - Place your curser in the Solution Explorer and right click on <mark>SuperDopeWebSite</mark>
+   - Place your cursor in the Solution Explorer and right click on <mark>SuperDopeWebSite</mark>

    - Select <mark>Add</mark> then <mark>Add New Item</mark>.